 Should I Pay per Milestone, or Hourly?

-As a client or an employer, deciding which method to fund your project can start as a small decision that turns into a headache.
+As a client, deciding which method to fund your project can start as a small decision that turns into a headache.
 The choice between project milestones and paying hourly can either be beneficial or result in a loss of efficiency.

 goLance takes a look at the two methods available to pay for freelanced talent, and discusses some of the benefits to each.